-After a Welfare Panel has been convened, the Welfare Panel may make additional requests for information, which can include, but are not limited to, requesting the student be assessed by the UCC or another health provider.
+After a Welfare Panel has been convened, the Welfare Panel may make additional requests for information, which can include, but are not limited to, requesting the student be assessed by the University Counseling Center or another health provider.
 Using well-reasoned judgment and taking into account the individual circumstances, the Welfare Panel will enact an individualized assessment and plan (Intervention Plan) that addresses whether a student (1) may remain enrolled without conditions, (2) may remain enrolled with conditions that are to be described in writing, or (3) should or must take a leave.

 In making a decision about the contents of an Intervention Plan, the Welfare Panel will consider available relevant information.
 When appropriate, the student may be asked to sign a health records release to authorize direct communication between and among the Welfare Panel and the student's healthcare provider(s).
 If a student declines to provide requested information and/or authorizations, the Welfare Panel will make their determination after considering the available relevant information.
+In circumstances where the Welfare Panel cannot come to consensus about an Intervention Plan, the Dean will make a final decision after hearing, considering, and weighing the information provided.